 Raymond James does not charge for this service.
 However, standard text message and data rates assessed by your mobile carrier may apply.
 Please check with your mobile carrier to ensure you have text messaging service on your monthly mobile phone plan.

-1) Login to your Investor Access Capital Access account and Click “Register Here” under the Debit Cart Alerts section 2) Enter the requested information 3) Click submit
+1) Login to your Client Access Capital Access account and Click “Register Here” under the Debit Cart Alerts section 2) Enter the requested information 3) Click submit

 T-Mobile, Verizon Wireless, AT&T, Sprint, Interop – Appalachian Wireless, US Cellular Corp®, Cincinnati Bell, Boost Mobile, Cricket Communications, Nextel Communications, Virgin Mobile USA, ALLTEL Communications Inc.